o4oren/Ad-Hoc-Email-Server/README.md

 # clone the repository
 git clone https://github.com/o4oren/ahem-server.git
 cd ahem-server
-# install the project's dependencies
+# builds the project.
-npm install
-# starts backend on port 3000 and ng serve the front end at port 4200.
-Watches your files and uses livereload by default.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-For this mode, you need to install npm install -g concurrently
-npm devStart
-# node-sass is platform specific, so it needs to be rebuilt on some systems
+# the build script actually runs npm install to install all dependencies,
-npm rebuild node-sass
+# npm rebuild node-sass to rebuild the sass compiler for the system,
-# prod build, will output the production front end application in `dist`
-# the produced code can be deployed (rsynced) to a remote server
+# and ng build --prod to build a 'production' version of the ng2 front end.
+# There are other, convenience options for build and run in development mode.
 npm run build
 # prod run - will run the backend which will also serve the front end form the `dist` folder.
 npm start